How to Install Ansible (Automation Tool) on Debian 11

 To run the playbook, execute following command

-$ ansible-playbook demo-apache.yml
+$ ansible-playbook demo-nginx.yml

-$ ansible dev -m shell -a 'rpm -qa | grep -i httpd'
+$ ansible dev -m shell -a 'rpm -qa | grep -i nginx'

 Read Also: How to Install Microsoft Teams on Ubuntu/Debian Linux